Protect what matters.

-Throughout your life, you've worked hard to take care of yourself and those you love.
-Have you ever considered what would happen to you and your family if you were no longer able to take care of things?
+Throughout your life, you’ve worked hard to take care of yourself and those you love.
+At some point, you’ve probably considered what might happen to your family if something happened to you.

 I hope that you don’t need an estate plan for a very long time, but life is uncertain.
 Many of us choose not to plan for the worst-case scenario, and by doing so, we leave ourselves and our families vulnerable if the worst happens.
 Sometimes people try to go through the planning process alone, or with a set of fill-in-the-blank forms, but that can lead to unintended consequences.